 The NY State Grades 3-8 exams are scored by licensed and trained New York City teachers.
 The exams are scored through a distributed scoring process, meaning no student’s exam is scored by a teacher from the student’s school.
 This scoring complies with NY State Education Department and DOE policies regarding scoring of State exams.

 How are the results reported?

 The number of correct answers a student gives on a test is converted into the student’s “scale score.”
 Scale scores are divided into four performance levels.
-Schools distribute test results on Individual Student Reports for each family.
+Test results on Individual Student Reports are available for each family.
 The Student Reports include the student's scale score, performance level, and information on his or her strengths and weaknesses in the different skill areas tested.